TylerK/spotter-ux-test/README.md

 # Notes about the client

+Thank you for taking the time to review this test!

 In the interest of brevity, I have intentionally left out areas that all combined are quite time consuming:

 - Mobile responsive design